 Learn About Policies

-Learn about the policies available for use in the API Management module
+Learn about the policies available for use in the NGINX Controller

-API Management is governed by a set of policies that allow you to protect and secure your APIs and data.
+NGINX Controller provides a set of policies that allow you to protect and secure your services (APIs for API Management module deployments, and Apps for App Delivery module deployments) and their data.
 The available policies fall under two basic categories:

 - Authentication policies

 - Rate Limiting policies

 Authentication policies allow to you restrict access to your APIs by determining the identity of the caller.
 There are two types of authentication policies: API Key and JWT.